SUNET/docker-edusign-app/README.rst

     Default: `https://sig.idsec.se/signint/v1/`

 EDUSIGN_API_PROFILE_20
-    Profile to use in the eduSign API.
+    Profile to use in the eduSign API for IdPs that release attributes in the SAML2.0 format.
+    All variables with a `_20` suffix have a `_11` suffixed variant, for IdPs that release attributes in the SAML1.1 format, to be provided in addition to the `_20` variants.
     Default: `edusign-test`

 EDUSIGN_API_USERNAME_20